juldann/Portfolio_Juldan/README.md

 __KATALON STUDIO__
   * Know how to create test case
-  * Know how to configure jmeter
+  * Know how to configure katalon studio
-  * Know different request methods and how to implementation
   * Able to create report based on test run and analyze them

 ## Courses